 Likewise, we have not had the opportunity to physically meet God, but just because we have not met him does not mean that we don’t believe in him and his teachings.

-We put our faith and trust in him, and it is through our belief that we start to see things come through in our life.
-Through prayer and simply chatting with God, our relationship with him blossoms.
-From making that decision to believe, our eyes are opened, and our journey with God begins.
+We can put our faith and trust in him, and it is through our belief that we start to see things come through in our life.
+Through prayer and simply chatting with God, our relationship with him can blossom.
+From making that decision to believe, my eyes were opened, and my journey with God began.

 Something to provoke your thoughts.